TTvanWillegen/AdventOfCode2020/README.md

-# Welcome to FROSTY ⛄
+# Welcome to FROSTY! ⛄
 ## Questions and Answers
 ### Why is it called like this?
 That is a really good question.